leftfield-geospatial/homonim/docs/usage.rst

 Image preparation
 =================

-Before homogenising, a *reference* image needs to be acquired.
+Before correcting, a *reference* image needs to be acquired.
 Examples of suitable surface reflectance image collections for the *reference* image are those produced by Landsat, Sentinel-2 and MODIS.
 There are a number of platforms providing these images including the Google_ and `Amazon <https://aws.amazon.com/earth/>`_ repositories.
 See other options `here <https://eos.com/blog/free-satellite-imagery-sources/>`_.

 |geedim|_ can be used as a companion tool to ``homonim`` for acquiring *reference* imagery.
 It provides command line search, cloud/shadow-free compositing, and download of `Google Earth Engine`_ surface reflectance imagery.